turugabor/cellAnalysis/README.md

 The scripts will be turned into a web application as a final step.

-sounds great! sorry for late.
+Sounds great!
+Sorry for late.